barberd/coco9511pak/README.md

 		BNE	loop2
 		LDA	#$12			Load in FMUL instruction
+		STA	$FF71			and sent to chip's command register
+		;
+		;
+		; The software/CPU can now go off to do other things while the ; APU performs this command.
+FMUL can take up to 168 cycles.
+		; Or one can continue straight to the status check loop and ; wait for the APU to finish.
+		;
+		;
-		STA	$FF71			and sent to chip's command register loop3	LDA	$FF71			Read from status register into latch ;CPU will halt here until data is read
+	loop3	LDA	$FF71			Read from status register into latch ;CPU will halt here until data is read
 		LDA	$FF72			Now read from latch